The future of work with Slack

-Salesforce finalized its biggest acquisition to date during the summer with Slack, the communication platform sworn by many of its users.
-With the acquisition finalized and Dreamforce just around the corner, Salesforce has started to communicate more concrete details around its Slack-first vision of the future.
+Salesforce finalised its biggest acquisition to date during the summer with Slack, the communication platform sworn by many of its users.
+With the acquisition finalised and Dreamforce just around the corner, Salesforce has started to communicate more concrete details around its Slack-first vision of the future.

 Slack: better communication for all

 Slack is a channel-based messaging platform at its core.
-It allows you to organize your organization’s communication into different topics that can be followed by those who are interested or needed in that particular subject.
+It allows you to organise your organisation’s communication into different topics that can be followed by those who are interested or needed in that particular subject.

 Slack shines above others in two distinct areas:

-- The user experience: how the channels are organized and how the threads within channels work to maintain separate discussions within a channel.
+- The user experience: how the channels are organised and how the threads within channels work to maintain separate discussions within a channel.

 - The connections to other applications and stakeholders.

 The first part is something you meet when you discuss Slack with people who have used it.
-I’ve heard comments like “there’s just something about it that makes it so easy to use” and “the threshold to send a message on Slack is just so much lower than on any other platform, it increases drastically the amount of communication”.
+I’ve heard comments like “there’s just something about it that makes it so easy to use” and “the threshold to send a message on Slack is just so much lower than on any other platform; it increases the amount of communication drastically”.

 The second part is what makes the partnership between Salesforce and Slack so full of potential.
 Slack has a clear vision of being the collaboration hub where work gets done.

-For example, if your company is using Gmail or Outlook, Slack enables you to bring the important emails to the team on Slack and have an on-the-spot discussion around that here.
-Or if your organization is using Jira or Confluence, Slack enables you to update and follow the projects’ progress directly in Slack.
+For example, if your company is using Gmail or Outlook, Slack enables you to bring important emails to the team on Slack and have an on-the-spot discussion around that here.
+Or, if your organisation is using Jira or Confluence, Slack enables you to update and follow the projects’ progress directly in Slack.

 In addition, Slack aims to bring your partners and other stakeholders in on the discussion where they are needed through Slack Connect.
-This is a way to let people from outside your organization take part of the discussion.
+This is a way to let people from outside your organisation take part in the discussion.

 Working within the Salesforce ecosystem